AdobeDocs/campaign-classic.pt-BR/help/installation/using/campaign-server-configuration.md

 ---
-title: Configuração do servidor de campanha
+title: Configuração do servidor do Campaign
-seo-title: Configuração do servidor de campanha
+seo-title: Configuração do servidor do Campaign
-description: Configuração do servidor de campanha
+description: Configuração do servidor do Campaign
 seo-description: null
 page-status-flag: never-activated
 uuid: a1fadad2-e888-4dd8-bc1f-04df16ba7d46